 - 72.2% of the nations in Asia.

 The current lack of legislation in England (Wales and Scotland) fails staff, children, and parents.
 The Government needs to introduce a much stronger culture of prevention on which reliance can be placed.
-No amount of improved training or better communications on their own will make this happen, despite this mantra being repeated after each child protection failure for the last decade.
+No amount of improved training or better communications on their own will make this happen, despite this mantra being repeated after each child protection failure for the last two decades.
 Meanwhile thousands more children have been failed as a direct result of the destructive legislative inertia that continues today.1 Daro, D, (ed), World Perspectives on Child Abuse, 7th ed, International Society for the Prevention of Child Abuse and Neglect, Chicago, 2006, p 26.